-That being said, here is what our snack cabinet looks like now, on any given day, more or less.
+There are quite a few processed foods in our snack cabinet on any given day, more or less.

-That is a lot of processed food right there.
-Don’t get me wrong, there are some gems hidden amongst the crap – nuts (though they are heavily salted) and Kashi granola bars are generally free of the most offending ingredients, but they are still highly processed and mass produced.
+Don’t get me wrong, there are some gems hidden amongst the crap – nuts (though they are heavily salted) and Kashi granola bars are generally free of the most offending ingredients, but they are still highly processed and mass-produced.

 My goal is to revamp this snack cabinet (and eventually my whole kitchen).
 By purchasing only whole ingredients and making all of our snacks at home, I can be sure of what is going into them and therefore, sure of what I am feeding my little ones (since they are the biggest “snackers” in the house).

 I already did a post on making our own granola.
 I’m hoping that it will replace all of the boxed cereal we buy.
-The next thing I am tackling are the graham crackers.
+The next thing I am tackling is graham crackers.
 Generally speaking, graham crackers are a great snack.
 However, the ones that are readily available in the store all have high fructose corn syrup – http://en.wikipedia.org/wiki/High_fructose_corn_syrup added, which is an ingredient I try and keep out of my house.
-So, I made my own using a recipe from this – http://www.amazon.com/gp/product/030788726X/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=030788726X&linkCode=as2&tag=fivelitthome-20 book.
+So, I made my own using a recipe from a book.